 LAs are a part of a larger learning community.
 To foster a sense of community, they will be invited to participate in many of the RIT SMERC events including seminars, discussions, journal clubs, dinners, social events, and planning sessions.
 They will get to network with other LAs as well as College of Science faculty

-Applications for the 2181 Fall Semester are now closed.
+Applications for the 2185 Spring Semester are now closed.

 New LAs must register for the 2 credit LA Pedagogy course – ITDS 359 01:STEM Education: Research and Practice.
-This course will meet Mondays and Wednesdays from 5-5:50pm.
+This course will meet Tuesdays and Thursdays from 5-5:50pm.